 The program launched in 2012 and continues to receive guidance from an executive steering committee.

 The fellowship runs annually from March through September and requires only a minimal time commitment to accommodate fellows’ busy work or academic schedules.
 There is no need for fellows to relocate.

-- A biosecurity symposium and networking event in the Washington, DC area;
+- A biosecurity workshop and networking event in the Washington, DC area in March;

-- A biosecurity symposium and networking event in another US city;
+- A biosecurity workshop and networking event in another US city in September;

 - Additional networking events; and